 We offer a variety of organization types, insuring that students can find something that suits their personalities and interests.
 Our clubs focus on technology, culture, communications, and social life.
 We also offer graduate organizations, campus ministries, and fraternities and sororities.

 See below for a list of our clubs, and click on a club name for further information.
+You can also find more information through NYU OrgSync.

-The purpose of the American Institute of Chemical Engineers (AIChE) student chapter at The NYU Polytechnic School of Engineering (School of Engineering) is to serve as the primary communication medium between the academic chemical engineering community at the School of Engineering and the global chemical engineering community abroad.
+The purpose of the American Institute of Chemical Engineers (AIChE) student chapter at The NYU Tandon School of Engineering (School of Engineering) is to serve as the primary communication medium between the academic chemical engineering community at the School of Engineering and the global chemical engineering community abroad.

 Contact email: firstname.lastname@example.org